 Detrich filed a habeas petition in federal district court on April 29, 2003.
 The district court dismissed most of Detrich's claims without an evidentiary hearing, including his claim that his counsel was unconstitutionally ineffective at sentencing for failing to present expert evidence to rebut the state's aggravation case.
 The district court did, however, hold a four-day evidentiary hearing on Detrich's claim of ineffective assistance of counsel at sentencing for failure to investigate and present mitigating evidence.
-At the hearing, Detrich's new counsel presented eighty-seven exhibits and called six live witnesses.
+At the hearing, Detrich's new counsel presented eighty-seven exhibits and called six witnesses.

 The district court concluded that Detrich's counsel performed deficiently by failing to investigate and present mitigating evidence.
 The court nonetheless denied relief because it found that Detrich suffered no prejudice from his trial counsel's deficient performance.
 According to the district court, "despite extensive additional investigation into [Detrich's] background and mental health, [Detrich] has not discovered significant new or more weighty mitigation than was considered by the sentencing judge."
 Detrich appealed, and the district court granted a certificate of appealability on his claim that trial counsel was ineffective for failing to investigate and present mitigating evidence.
-We later also granted a certificate of appealability on his claim that trial counsel was ineffective for failing to rebut the state's aggravation case and on the two guilt-phase claims that we address in a concurrently filed memorandum disposition.
+We later also granted a certificate of appealability on his claim that trial counsel was ineffective for failing to rebut the state's aggravation case and on the two guilt-phase claims that we addressed in our previously filed memorandum disposition.
+See 392 F.App'x 580 (9th Cir.
+2010).